-Step three: The student may make an appointment and submit a written petition to the Dean of the School of Science Health & Technology (ABI - x6217).
+Step three: The student may make an appointment and submit a written petition to the Dean of the School of Science and Allied Health (ABI - x6217).
 The Dean will convene a meeting with the ARPC to discuss the written grievance.
-If there is no resolution,
+If there is no resolution, the student can proceed to step four.

-Step four: If there is no resolution, the student may petition the Academic Standards
+Step four: If there is no resolution, the student may petition the Academic Standards Committee.

-Committee.
+• The Department of Nursing may or may not accept the recommendation from the

-• The Department of Nursing may or may not accept the recommendation from the Academic Standards committee based on State Regulations and/or Accreditation Standards.
+Academic Standards committee based on State Regulations and/or Accreditation Standards.
 To read the CUNY Student Complaint Procedure go to the CUNY website.

-XXVI.
-CLINICAL POLICIES (Subject to change)
+27. CLINICAL POLICIES (Subject to change)